danielclark141/Inventory-Analysis-Case-Study/README.md

 [Click here to view my Tableau Dashboard](https://public.tableau.com/app/profile/daniel4029/viz/InventoryAnalysisCaseStudy_16938541269020/Dashboard1)

 # Data Discovery
-During the data discovery phase, I reviewed the available sales data and found there is only sales data available for January and February.
+During the data discovery phase, I reviewed the available sales data within the dataset and found there is only sales data present for January and February.
 To check the data for any anomalies or identifiable trends, I charted the sales data over time in Tableau.
-I included Cost of Goods sold in my chart to understand if the company is profitable.
+I included Cost of Goods sold in my chart to visually understand if the company is profitable.

 ![Weekly Sales and COGS](https://github.com/danielclark141/Inventory-Analysis-Case-Study/blob/main/Weekly%20Sales%20and%20COGS.PNG)
 [Link to Tableau dashboard](https://public.tableau.com/app/profile/daniel4029/viz/InventoryAnalysisCaseStudy_16938541269020/Dashboard1)

 Charting the sales data revealed that February saw an unusual drop in sales compared to January.
-Many of the cities with a high volume of sales in January showed no sales in February at all.
+To understand how this impacted each region, I created a Many of the cities with a high volume of sales in January showed no sales in February.
 This pattern raises the possibility that there is data missing from the original dataset or the business experienced a disruption that impacted sales in the month of February.

 ![City Sales by Month.PNG](https://github.com/danielclark141/Inventory-Analysis-Case-Study/blob/main/City%20Sales%20by%20Month.PNG)